 DesignOps & Leadership

-GS1 Canada’s first UX Practice Lead role building DesignOps through Design System, UX Framework and a UX Community of Practice from 0 to 1
+GS1 Canada’s first UX Practice Lead role building DesignOps through Design System, UX Framework and a UX Community of Practice.

-Building a Centralized UX Discipline Within a Product-Led Organization
+Building a Centralized UX Discipline from Zero to Performing

 UX Playbook